Catherine Price, Ph.D., ABPP

 (Ph.D., 2002, Drexel University)

-Dr. Catherine Price is a Assistant Professor with a joint appointment between Clinical and Health Psychology in the College of Public Health and Health Professions and the Department of Anesthesiology in the College of Medicine.
+Dr. Catherine Price is a Associate Professor with a joint appointment between Clinical and Health Psychology in the College of Public Health and Health Professions and the Department of Anesthesiology in the College of Medicine and Area Head of the Neuropsychology area.
 Dr. Price received her Ph.D. from Drexel University (Philadelphia, PA) in 2002 (neuropsychology specialty).
 Her graduate research and clinical training was completed at the University of Pennsylvania and Thomas Jefferson University, with her internship in clinical neuropsychology conducted at UF.

 Dr. Price’s research has two aims.
 First, to understand the relative contribution of white matter integrity, versus subcortical gray matter structure integrity, on the cognitive profiles associated with neurodegenerative subcortical diseases (e.g.,small vessel vascular dementia, Parkinson’s disease).
 Second, to apply this knowledge towards more collaborative and longitudinal research examining the predictive value of these patients’ white and gray matter structure integrity on a) disease associated cognitive decline and b) vulnerability to cognitive change after elective medical interventions (i.e., major orthopedic surgery).
 Dr. Price conducts federally funded and privately funded research investigations addressing both of these aims.